TakeprofitTechnology/ReleaseNotes/CopySystem (New application for copying deals) .md

 * Search function bug has been fixed;
 * Fixed a bug adding non-existing account;
 * Some texts adjustments;
+* Copied PnL value has been removed for Leader's dashboard;
+* Several logs records were adjusted;
+* General performance improvements;

 ## Version v2024.8.30.265 (30 August, 2024)
 ### Changes